Top 4 Best Mosquito Repellents (2021 Review)

 Essential oils: citronella, geranium, lemon eucalyptus, etc.

 Essential oils do provide some protection from mosquitoes, but their repellent properties generally last for a maximum of 2-4 hours.
-Requiring frequent re-application and, taking into consideration the fact that even natural products like these can cause skin irritation, essential oils (for topical application) are my least favorite form of mosquito repellent.
+Unless you have a mosquito bracelet, these oils require frequent re-application and even natural products like these can cause skin irritation, essential oils (for topical application) are my least favorite form of mosquito repellent.

 Read Also: Is citronella safe?